kevinmingtarja/sudoku/README.md

 - Supabase:
   Another interesting tech that I haven't got the chance to try on.
 Interested to see what stuff they add on on top of a normal postgres.

+## Design

+### Functional Requirements

+- A working and playable Sudoku web-based game
+  - Persist the state between page close/refresh
+- Load Sudoku puzzles from hard-coded puzzles stored on db
+  - Allow users to pick from this list
+  - Only one game can be in progress at any given time, progress will be lost if user starts a new game

+### Non Functional Requirements

+-

+### Sudoku Data Structure

+In the db, a puzzle is stored as a string of length 81 (9x9).
+In the frontend, we need to transform this to a data structure that allows for:

+- Quick insertion of digits
+- Quick checking of validity
+- Differentiate cells that are prefilled vs editable
+- (Future work) Give hints/answers, and check correctness (not validity) of the current state

+Based on those requirements, I designed the data structure to be the following:

+- Array of length 81
+- Index corresponds to the cell number
+- To get cell position: ((i//9), (i%9))
+- Each element is an object of the following:
+  - value: int
+  - isEditable: bool

+To check validity, we need to check each time a new digit is entered.
+We will maintain three hash maps in memory (row, col, sub-grid), which is constructed at the beginning of every game.
+Then at every step, we just update those maps.
+These maps will be a 9x9 matrix.

 ## Dev Setup

 ### Frontend